You know I always tell you the truth, so here's a confession for you: my ideal Friday night is pizza on the couch in front...Read More

 Italian Meatza Pie

-Dave and I, after much painful trial and error, have declared Sundays “socializing-free zones,” which means that except for major occasions—like Valentine’s Day’s Austin Marathon cheer zone—we don’t make plans with other humans on Sundays.
+After much painful trial and error, Dave and I have declared Sundays “socializing-free zones,” which means that except for major occasions—like Valentine’s Day’s Austin Marathon cheer zone—we don’t make plans with other humans on Sundays.

 It’s our day to sleep late, do laundry, cook for the week, read books, make plans to conquer the world … or scrap all of that and just lie on the couch to watch Sunday sports.